 - 1-2 teaspoons black pepper*

-- In small bowl, stir together the cream soup, milk, black pepper, and Worcestershire sauce.1- 2 cans cream of mushroom soup, 1 cup milk, 2 tablespoons Worcestershire sauce, 1-2 teaspoons black pepper*
+- In a small bowl, stir together the cream soup, milk, black pepper, and Worcestershire sauce.1- 2 cans cream of mushroom soup, 1 cup milk, 2 tablespoons Worcestershire sauce, 1-2 teaspoons black pepper*

-- Place meatballs in a 4-6 quart slow cooker.
-Pour sauce over all and top with onions.
-Cook on low, 7-8 hours or high, 3-4, stirring at least once to help the onions cook.2-3 pounds fully cooked frozen beef or turkey meatballs, 1 sliced onion
+- Place meatballs in a 4 to 6-quart slow cooker.
+Pour sauce over the meatballs and top with sliced onions.
+Cook on low for 7-8 hours or on high for 3-4, stirring at least once to help the onions cook.2-3 pounds fully cooked frozen beef or turkey meatballs, 1 sliced onion

 **If making a smaller amount, use one can of soup but leave all other ingredients the same.